Here are a few frequently asked questions about Empower Work, our text service, and our volunteers.

 We ask that volunteers commit to at least two hours a week for six months.
 Beyond that, you can volunteer as much time as you have!

 Check out this page to get started.
-The application will take about 15 minutes to complete.
-If selected, we’ll schedule a 30-minute interview to ensure we’re a good fit.
-You’ll then compete 12 hours of online training covering active listening, management, workplace dynamics, crisis counseling, and more.
+The application takes about 15 minutes to complete.
+If selected, we’ll schedule a 30-minute interview to ensure it’s a good fit on both sides (that it works for you and for us!).
+You’ll then compete 20 hours of online training covering active listening, management, workplace dynamics, crisis counseling, and more.
 (Don’t worry—the training will be with real humans—it’s just done online!)
-Once you’ve completed the training and logged your practice time, you’ll start talking to texters under the guidance of Empower Work staff.
+After training and practicing, you’ll start talking to texters with the support of Empower Work staff.

 How often are trainings held?

 Trainings are held on a rolling basis, so the sooner you apply the sooner you can get started!
 Start here.